NeuralEnsemble/cobrawap/README.rst

 Overarching goal, strategy and roadmap
 --------------------------------------
-The overall outcome of this collaboration is to focus on the WaveScalES simulation work and data analysis performed in SP3, and make it accessible as a workflow in a collaborative fashion using tools from SP5 (e.g., Elephant), 6 (e.g., NEST), and 7 (e.g., storage).
+The overall outcome of this collaboration is to focus on the WaveScalES simulation work and data analysis performed in SP3, and make it accessible as a workflow in a collaborative fashion using tools from SP5 (e.g., Elephant), SP6 (e.g., NEST), and SP7 (e.g., storage).

-The goal of WaveScalES_ is to unveil the underlying mechanisms of deep sleep, anaesthesia and coma, the emergence toward wakefulness, and the link between sleep and learning, taking advantage of cortical slow wave activity (SWA) and investigating it with experimental data, analysis tools, modulation techniques, theoretical models and simulations of such states and of the transition to wakefulness.
+The goal of WaveScalES_ (description at the date 2019-03-31, SGA2-M12) is to unveil the underlying mechanisms of deep sleep, anaesthesia and coma, the emergence toward wakefulness, and the link between sleep and learning, taking advantage of cortical slow wave activity (SWA) and investigating it with experimental data, analysis tools, modulation techniques, theoretical models and simulations of such states and of the transition to wakefulness.
 Sleep is present in all animal species notwithstanding the risk associated with the disconnection from the environment (e.g. predation) and the reduction of time available for food search and reproduction.
 Indeed, it is known that the human brains need healthy sleep, as chronic sleep deprivation reduces cognitive performances.

 In the framework of a collaboration between INFN, ISS, IDIBAPS and the Juelich Elephant team, we delivered a prototype of the Slow Waves Analysis Pipeline (characterisation of the cortex activity during deep sleep and anaesthesia); the preliminary version can be downloaded from this github.